kontent-ai/gatsby-packages/examples/relationships/README.md

 ### Kontent content models

-Kontent project contains a simple article content base, that could be tagged, put into the categories.
+Kontent project contains a simple article content base, that could be tagged.
 There are two content types `Article` and `Tag`.
-Categorization is modeled as a multiple choice element.
 Kontent project is using two languages `en-US` and `cs-CZ` to showcase [Language variant relationships](#Language-variant-relationships);

 #### Article content type